-- For men, depending on treatment plans, explore penile stimulation. - For women, after radiation, ask about vaginal dilators, overthe-counter and prescription lubricants, and pelvic floor physical therapy. - Wearing a shirt over your ostomy during sex may help you explore new positions, or OSTOmysecrets® sells products to help you feel more comfortable and confident.
+- \ For men, depending on treatment plans, explore penile stimulation. - \ For women, after radiation, ask about vaginal dilators, over-the-counter and prescription lubricants, and pelvic floor physical therapy. - \ Wearing a shirt over your ostomy during sex may help you explore new positions.
+OSTOmysecrets® sells products to help you feel more comfortable and confident.

-- Consider bringing toys or fun into the bedroom, try something new - Be patient with one another and offer lots of grace and no shame. - REMEMBER: There are many ways to be intimate and show affection and many positions to try.
+- \ Consider bringing toys or fun into the bedroom.
+Try something new. - \ Be patient with each other and offer lots of grace and no shame. - \ REMEMBER: There are many ways to be intimate and show affection.